duplicati/duplicati/Duplicati/Server/webroot/angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Localization
+- extract as json: `ng extract-i18n --format json`
+- replace strings with translations in new json files
+- languages are defined in `angular.json` (`i18n`)
+- build localized app versions: `ng build --localize` (will check for missing translations) (disable loading in LocalizationService)
+- runtime translation takes effect with non-localized build (needs to have files converted to scripts with exports)
+- alternative is to load json files in a separate request (see LocalizationService)